Searching for the best WordPress blocks plugins to add new blocks to the WordPress editor (aka Gutenberg)?

 Ultimate Addons for Gutenberg is 100% free.

-Advanced Gutenberg is a WordPress block plugin that adds both new blocks and features to the Gutenberg editor.
+PublishPress Blocks (previously called Advanced Gutenberg) is a WordPress block plugin that adds both new blocks and features to the Gutenberg editor.

 I’ll cover the blocks in a second, but let’s start with one of the most unique things about this plugin.

-With Advanced Gutenberg, you can enable/disable specific blocks from showing up in the editor, including blocks from other block plugins.
+With PublishPress Blocks, you can enable/disable specific blocks from showing up in the editor, including blocks from other block plugins.
 You can also create different profiles and assign them access to different blocks.

 For example, you could give admins access to all blocks, while limiting the blocks that authors have access to.
 This becomes especially helpful if you’re using multiple block plugins, as it lets you prevent unnecessary blocks from cluttering up the interface.